CloudLabsAI-Azure/Cloud-Native-Application-Protection-Platform-CNAPP/module-3-configuring-azure-ado-connector-in-defender-for-devops.md

-# Module 1:  Configuring Azure ADO Connector in Defender for DevOps
+# Module: Configuring Azure ADO Connector in Defender for DevOps

+### Estimated Duration: 90 Minutes

 ## Overview

 In this module, you will learn how to configure the Azure ADO Connector in Microsoft Defender for DevOps.
 This integration enhances security insights and risk management within CI/CD pipelines, providing you with tools to monitor and remediate vulnerabilities across your development lifecycle seamlessly.

+## Lab Objectives:

+You will be able to complete the following exercises:

+- Configuring Azure ADO Connector
+- Configure the Microsoft Security DevOps Azure DevOps Extension
+- Install Free extension SARIF SAST Scans Tab
+- Create a Hosted Build Agent and Pipeline
+- Configure your pipeline using YAML

 ### Exercise 1: Configuring Azure ADO Connector
 In this exercise you will create a new Azure DevOps organization.